Human–canine bond: Pets

-In the western world, dogs are most commonly found as household pets.
-The overwhelming majority of American dog owners report that they feel as if their dog is a member of the family.
-Many western owners allow their dogs to sleep in their beds with them and report lessened anxiety.
-In many eastern cultures the dog is regarded as unclean and the general consensus in those countries is that keeping a dog as a pet is impure.
+In the Western world, dogs are most commonly found as household pets.
+The overwhelming majority of American dog owners report that they feel as if their dog is a member of their family.
+Many Western owners allow their dogs to sleep in their beds with them and report lessened anxiety.
 Almost universally positive outcomes are reported among those who keep dogs as pets.
 The human-canine bond is strengthened, or diminished, depending on the quantity and quality of the time spent with the canine and through activities such as routine walking, feeding, grooming, and play.

+In Muslim cultures the dog is regarded as unclean, and keeping a dog as a pet is generally seen as impure.

 Herding

 The cattle dog has long worked alongside humans, with the start of herding activities roughly being around the time of the domestication of the sheep.
 Today's herding dogs have evolved a unique set of traits and mannerisms that makes them ideal for the job.
 Herding dogs may generally fall into several categories, these are protectors, drivers, headers, and heelers.
 Herding dogs rely on many predator skills such as posture and eye contact rather than brute force.